-In economics, equilibrium implies a position of rest characterized by absence of change.
+In economics, an equilibrium implies a position of rest characterized by absence of change.
 Assuming that the ranking relation is LFB, a table T is in quasi-equilibrium if there are no faults happening which means all wins must be against forced players.
 This implies that all players have chosen the same side and all forced players always lose and all non-forced players always win.
 A quasi-equilibrium is temporary if there exists a strategy which creates a fault for one of the players in the quasi-equilibrium.
 A quasi-equilibrium is stable if it is not temporary and is simply called an equilibrium.
-The games for a claim might go through several quasi-equilibriu until the equilibrium is reached.
+The games for a claim might go through several quasi-equilibria until the equilibrium is reached.
 When all players are perfect they produce an equilibrium.
-Quasi-equilibria are partially ordered. eq_1 is better than eq_2 if there is a strategy which creates a fault for a player in eq_2 but not in eq_1 .
-Moving from one quasi-equilibrium to the next requires insight.
+Quasi-equilibria are partially ordered. eq_1 is better than eq_2 if there is a strategy which creates a fault for one quasi-equilibrium to the next requires insight.